 Hawaii Youth Vaping is at Epidemic Levels

 In Hawaii, vaping is addicting a new generation of youth to nicotine.
 While often marketed as healthier alternatives to cigarettes, e-cigarettes, also known as vapes and electronic smoking devices, are not healthy options and are considered tobacco products because they contain nicotine.[1]
 Almost one in three high school students in Hawaii regularly vape.[2]
 Youth who use e-cigarettes are four times more likely to try regular cigarettes, and three times more likely to become cigarette smokers.[3]
-Most youth do not think regularly using e-cigarettes is harmful, and many do not know that they contain nicotine.[4]
-JUUL, an e-cigarette brand popular with youth, contains more nicotine than a pack of cigarettes, and the Suorin Vagon brand contains as much nicotine as 90 cigarettes.
+Some vape products claim they have 0% nicotine or do not have nicotine labels, but they were found to still contain nicotine.[4]
+In 2015, JUUL revolutionized the vape industry with nicotine salts and released an e-cigarette that became extremely popular with youth, that contained more nicotine than a pack of cigarettes.
+Today the amount of nicotine in vapes is staggering.
+Some of the latest brands advertise a 3,000 puff device which contains as much nicotine as 363 cigarettes while other recent brands promote a 5,000 puffs device having almost enough nicotine as 30 packs, or 590 cigarettes.

 Vaping is Addictive and Dangerous